akunna1/API-MySQL-Node-Express/README.md

-- database: social_media_db
-- collection: posts

-- npm init -y
-- npm install express mongoose multer body-parser
+- Create a database and a posts table with fields for the id, message, and image_url to store post details...

 #### Steps
-- Setup MySQL Database: Create a database and a posts table with fields for the id, message, and image_url to store post details
 - Install Required Packages: npm init -y, npm install express mysql multer body-parser
 - Creating the posts table: